 Something about flying makes us feel vulnerable.
 Perhaps it’s obvious – the effects of speed, of altitude, of proximity to others.
 Recently on a flight I watched a documentary on the making of Steve McQueen’s gorgeous, doomed film about Le Mans.
 McQueen was obsessed with capturing the feeling of speed, and devised unusual technical solutions to mount cameras on cars.
-Watching his sequences of the jittery blur of the guardrail, the rhythmic flash of road markings, the swooping curves, intensified by the shaking and whine of the flight, I momentarily lost my balance.
+Watching the jittery blur of the guardrails, the rhythmic flash of road markings, the swooping curves, and intensified by the shaking and whine of the flight, I was almost overcome by vertigo.

-In Marinetti’s Futurist manifesto he asserts that “a racing car… is more beautiful than the Victory of Samothrace,” referencing a statue of the Greek goddess Nike.
-It is the Futurists who show us how to perceive speed by displacing the sequential narrative with the shifting perspective of the viewer, or the camera, or the pilot.
+In Marinetti’s Futurist manifesto he asserts that “a racing car… is more beautiful than the Victory of Samothrace.”
+He is referring to a statue of the Greek goddess Nike.
+It is the Futurists who show us how to perceive speed by displacing the sequential narrative with the shifting perspective of the viewer, or the camera, or the driver.

 I read recently that Mussolini’s son Vittorio flew bombers in the Abyssinian war.
 He describes an attack: “I dropped an aerial torpedo right in the centre, and the group opened up just like flowering rose.”
 It’s an extraordinary cinematic evocation: the propeller’s hum, the bomb’s long arc, the bloody scattering of victims, the plane’s onward course, and the fragrant, corrupting equivocation of killing and blossoming.